Brian Dooreck MD

 Does the Blood Type Diet work?

 Yes, if you want to lose weight.
-It's likely you will lose weight with this restrictive diet, as anyone would who avoids processed food and simple carbs.
+You will likely lose weight with this restrictive diet, as anyone who avoids processed food and simple carbs would.

 Weight loss has less to do with blood type, as much as making healthy food choices, with balanced portion control.